malcoriel/wasm2-at-ft/README.md

 ### Contents
 * modified version of [jpegasm](https://github.com/gchudnov/jpeg-asm), with added resize method
-* test page canvas.html with comparison of different algorithms for downsampling
+* test page index.html with comparison of different algorithms for downsampling

 ### Thanks to
 * _Grigory Chudnov_ for providing an awesome implementation of jpegasm
 * _Oleg Mokhov_, _Vadim Makishvilli_ and _Alexey Ivanov_ for helping preparing this talk
+* _Alexander Kaprinskiy_ for this [post](https://habrahabr.ru/post/302744/), which was used as a base version of index.html
 ### Questions, suggestions

 malcoriel@gmail.com, @malcoriel in telegram